SECTION 2: International Student Information

 • The International Office will inform you when these events are due to take place.
 We will use your University email address to do this, so please check it regularly.

-• Attendance on campus at the University is monitored and you must register your attendance at all scheduled classes, seminars, tutorials, or appointments with an academic supervisor.
+• Attendance on campus at the University is monitored and you must register your attendance at all scheduled sessions, seminars, tutorials, or appointments with an academic supervisor.
 These events must take place on campus or at a temporary location authorised in advance by the International Office and you will usually be expected to swipe your campus card.

 • Attendance online is also monitored but you do not need to take any action to register your engagement.